Sometimes you just need a boost, something to boost your mood and maybe others’ moods. A great way to boost your mood is to burst into song.

 You don’t have to audition for a musical at your local theater or join the church choir.
 Just belt it out.

-Does Singing Make You Happy on howstuffworks.com tells us that singing helps you release endorphins?
+A howstuffworks.com article tells us that singing helps you release endorphins?
 One study showed that singing reduced anxiety and depression in a nursing home.

-The Psychologies article Music makes you feel better suggests that just listening to music lowers blood pressure.
+A Psychologies article suggests that just listening to music lowers blood pressure.
 Imagine the extra benefits of singing along loudly.